cnlohr/badderapple/README.md

 You can see what this looks like in practice, when you see a sustained hop-up in the scrubber, you can click in and watch as not just notes are pulled off but reference.
 Where it first reads the number of 0's for how-far-back-to-jump, its content as a number then the length-of-that-jump's 0's, and the content, to get the information to backtrack.

+The small cursors that scan from left to right show how many notes remain within the current stack location, and how far (number-of-bits-wise) the track is done playing.

 ![Reverse LZSS Backtrack](https://github.com/user-attachments/assets/b4f2a4d6-df65-4afb-9f7d-9c185df17192)

 Because we are only storing a stack, we only need to save the current location and number of notes remaining, so with 18 as the deepest we can go, our state size is only 72 bytes!